Robotic Surgery, Surgeons and Procedures

-Winthrop’s top surgeons have extensive training and certification on the da Vinci® Si HD Robotic Surgical System.
-Since Winthrop-University Hospital was among the first Long Island hospitals to offer the revolutionary da Vinci system in 2010, our physicians represent a world-class team of experienced robotic surgeons.
+NYU Winthrop’s top surgeons have extensive training and certification on the da Vinci® Si HD Robotic Surgical System.
+Since NYU Winthrop Hospital was among the first Long Island hospitals to offer the revolutionary da Vinci system in 2010, our physicians represent a world-class team of experienced robotic surgeons.

 Da Vinci robotic surgeons around the world have successfully performed approximately 1.5 million da Vinci procedures to date.

 NYU Winthrop’s robotic surgery team regularly performs a broad spectrum of procedures including:

 - Gynecologic Oncology Surgery – Da Vinci offer the least invasive surgical option for complex gynecologic procedures such as hysterectomies and vaginal and uterine prolapse.

 - Prostatectomy – The da Vinci system simplifies previously complicated urologic surgeries.
 It is used in 4 out of 5 radical prostatectomies in the U.S.